 The Slovak people were essentially deceived on a daily basis during more than forty years of communist rule.
 One could think that the population’s long-standing experience with government-led fake news and disinformation would have given them the tools to identify and combat them more efficiently than other nations.
 But the truth is more complex: the reality was so often distorted by the political ruling class and the media all the way down to one’s colleagues and neighbours that people simply did not know who to trust and what to believe.

-The legacy of communist propaganda is more pervasive: instead of providing reliable tools and well-known bearings for the population to navigate the information world, it catapulted them into the post-truth era armed with an ingrained mistrust towards the “mainstream” discourse and an attraction for “alternative” sources of information – an incredibly fertile breeding ground for the spread of disinformation.
+The legacy of communist propaganda is more pervasive: instead of providing reliable tools and well-known bearings for the population to navigate the information world, it catapulted them into the post-truth era armed with an ingrained mistrust towards the “mainstream” discourse and an attraction for “alternative” sources of information – an incredibly fertile breeding ground for the spread of disinformation in Slovakia and elsewhere.
 The fact that the origin of the concept comes from the system in which we lived just thirty years ago aptly emphasis the depth of the problem in our country, and in the wider CEE region: the legacy of shattered trust continues to accompany us to this day.

 Although the post-1989 generations were born and grew up in a democratic regime, institutional change does not guarantee a change in the population’s mentality – the latter being closely intertwined on whether or not parents and older generations taught their children and grandchildren the importance of civic engagement and trust in the system.
 In most households, this was not the case, a phenomenon partly due to Slovakia’s catastrophic first “democratic experience” under the rule of Vladimir Meciar in the 1990s.
 To some large extent, the belief in conspiracy theories remains built into the mindset of many Slovaks.